Colorado’s Civic DNA Fellows

-With all of the Leadership Foundation’s programs, they are committed to building a class that reflects a diverse community of leaders.
-Scholarships opportunities will be made available.
+With all of the Leadership Foundation’s programs, we are committed to building a class that reflects a diverse community of leaders.
+Scholarship opportunities will be made available.

 - Build on your leadership strengths using the values of Colorado’s Civic DNA™ and gain insight into your individual leadership challenges through one-on-one professional coaching, peer feedback and tools for self-reflection over eight months

 - Deepen your network by connecting with your peers and established community leaders who have shaped Colorado’s Civic DNA